What is a free trade agreement?

 How can I take advantage of Australia's free trade agreements?

-Australian businesses can take advantage of FTAs – find out more from by visiting our guide for exporters and importers.
+Australian businesses can take advantage of free trade agreements – find out more by reading our guide for exporters and importers.

 What is government doing to address non-tariff barriers?

-The Government has launched a new Action Plan [PDF] to help Australian farmers and businesses tackle trade barriers, helping them get their goods and services into overseas markets faster, with greater ease and at a lower cost.
+The Government launched an Action Plan [PDF] in December 2018 to help Australian farmers and businesses tackle trade barriers, helping them get their goods and services into overseas markets faster, with greater ease and at a lower cost.\

-We are making it easier for businesses to report non-tariff barriers that are restricting their export trade, and find help to overcome them.
+We are making it easier for businesses to report non-tariff barriers that are restricting their exports, and find help to overcome them.

-The Trade Barriers Gateway website provides access to a government trade barrier reporting feature for Australian businesses.
+The Trade Barriers Gateway website provides an additional avenue for Australian businesses to report trade barriers they are facing overseas to the Government.
 Australian exporters can also raise their concerns with their industry association, as well as directly with government departments and agencies.

 Australia’s action plan seeks to clearly define responsibilities, expectations and processes to help to improve outcomes when Australian businesses face non-tariff barriers.